tsfeith-epfl/Image-Processing/README.md

 `index.html` file in your browser.

 ## TODO
+Some functionality we wanted to implement/fix but didn't have time.
 - [ ] Allow for the generation of histograms for each channel, not just the intensity
 - [ ] Allow batch processing of images, instead of just one at a time
 - [ ] Allow more flexibility to the convolutional methods (padding, stride, dilation,...)
+- [ ] Fix histograms of PNG images with transparency.
+Right now, it still counts the transparent pixels for the intensity histogram.